Spatiotemporal analysis of the runaway distribution function from synchrotron images in an ASDEX Upgrade disruption: Backward modelling

 One of the main reasons for applying backward modelling to this ASDEX-U discharge is to better understand what gives rise to the synchrotron pattern transition between $t=\SI{1.029}{ms}$ and $t=\SI{1.030}{ms}$, corresponding to the video frames~\ref{fig:synchrotronL}b and c.
 To see that the transition is \emph{not} due to a change of the energy distribution, we can estimate the energy gained by the runaways in a magnetic reconnection event with the following argument: if the plasma current changes by an amount $\Delta I$ during the event, then it follows from a circuit equation for the plasma that the energy of the electrons changes according to

 where $L$ is the self-inductance and $R_0$ is the major radius of the torus.
 Assuming $L\sim \mu_0 R_0$, with $\mu_0$ the vacuum permeability, the induced energy is found to increase by $\SI{60}{eV}$ for every ampere decrease in the plasma current.
 In our case, where the second current spike rises by $\Delta I\approx\SI{5}{kA}$, the energy transferred to the electrons should be below $\SI{0.5}{MeV}$, which is small compared to typical runaway energies at $t=\SI{1.029}{ms}$ ($\approx\SI{25}{MeV}$ at mid-radius, see figure~\ref{fig:gocodesoft_dist2d}b).
 Furthermore, since the energy is gained exclusively in the parallel direction, and the pitch angles are initially small, the pitch angles should also be negligibly affected; $\Delta\theta\approx -(\Delta W_\| / W_\|) \theta$.
-Hence, we expect the observed synchrotron pattern transition to be caused by a spatial redistribution of runaways.
-In what follows, we will therefore seek the best fit between theory and experiment for both frames~\ref{fig:synchrotronL}a and b simultaneously, assuming $\pstar$ and $C$ to remain unchanged in the transition.